 My work relies on an integrated approach to paleo-biogeography that considers landscape beyond the position of continental landmasses and shorelines; I reconstruct the evolution of past dispersal corridors by incorporating paleo-topography, paleoenvironments, and overwater dispersal routes to paleogeography.
 The reconstruction of dispersal corridors, integrated with paleontological data, contributes to developing a new science of species dispersal and diversification in deep time, while solving the chronological and mechanistic enigma of some of the most important dispersal events of the paleontological record.

 The nature of this work is multidisciplinary – a requirement while working in biogeography.
 I have been immersed in biogeography and multi-disciplinarity since my PhD, focused on the paleoenvironmental and paleogeographical context of the anthropoid primates of Myanmar.
 As a sedimentary geologist, I decipher terrestrial sedimentary archives to reconstruct past climates and landscapes, while relying on biologists and paleontologists to complete my expertise in biogeography.

-Many of my research projects focus on the Paleogene period (66-34 million years ago) because it is a period of numerous and intense climatic events that proposes interesting analogues for the on-going climate changes -with impressive shifts in atmospheric concentration in carbon dioxide, ice sheet extent and global temperature.
-My projects share the common theme that they use sedimentary geology, geochemistry, and geochronology tools applied on continental rocks as proxies for reconstructing past climates and landscapes.
+Many of my research projects focus on the Paleogene period (66-34 million years ago) because it is a period with numerous and intense climatic events and paleogeographic changes associated with many discrete dispersal events.
+The Paleogene also provides interesting analogues for the on-going climate changes -with impressive shifts in atmospheric concentration in carbon dioxide, ice sheet extent and global temperature.
+I have been focusing on five different projects: